 A very successful and delicious blanc de blancs.
 It is the brainchild of President Fabrice Rosset.

 A champagne of refinement and complexity, great freshness, and vinosity, it remains approachable and joyful, just like President Gilles de la Bassetière.

 9. Drappier Millésime Exception 1998

-I include two additional prestige cuvées that I very much enjoy and that are two very different interpretations of the concept of top champagne, and both enjoy spectacular success.
+I include two additional prestige cuvées that are not necessarily my favorite, but I still enjoy them very much and both are great commercial successes.
+You should try them too as they are two very different and interesting interpretations of the concept of top champagne.